 MI6 took over a floor of the hotel during WWIl.
-Russian Spies met their English agents in the lobby, and Winston Churchill founded his infamous Special Operations unit here in 1940 and gave his press briefings next door.
-He, along with other government folks from nearby Westminster did and still do pop into its bar.
+Russian Spies met their English agents in the bar.
+Winston Churchill founded his infamous Special Operations unit here in 1940 and gave his press briefings next door.
+Government folks from nearby Westminster still pop into the Caxton Bar.

 Aside from its spy-laden history, the hotel offers late Victorian architecture, good size modern rooms for a city hotel, a clubby bar and afternoon tea.
 Dishes served at tea and in its dining room incorporate the hotel’s own honey and produce from its rooftop garden.